aeternity/aex141-nft-collection-example/README.md

 ### Extensions

 This example demonstrates the usage of following extensions:
-- `mintable_template`
-    - allows the owner/creator of the NFT contract to
+- `mintable_templates` - allows the owner/creator of the NFT contract to
-        - create new templates with immutable metadata
+    - create new templates by providing
+        - immutable metadata
+        - an edition limit (optional) which can only be decreased afterwards
+    - delete templates if no NFT has been minted based on it
     - mint NFTs based on templates
-- `mutable_attributes`
+- `mintable_templates_limit` - defines a limit/cap for templates that can be created in the NFT contract
-    - allows the owner/creator of the NFT contract to update mutable attributes for NFTs in the collection
+- `mutable_attributes` - allows the owner/creator of the NFT contract to update mutable attributes for NFTs in the collection
-- `burnable`
-    - allows the owner (or approved account) to burn an NFT
+- `burnable` - allows the owner (or approved account) to burn an NFT

 ### Dealing with metadata